Ranked #1 in 8 out of the 10 evaluated specialties by U.S. News

 Download our Fact Sheet for key highlights.

 Discover Magazine has named a breakthrough finding by Boston Children's obesity researcher Umut Ozcan, MD, one of the Top 100 Stories of 2011:

-"Researchers have long tied type 2 diabetes to chronic inflammation, caused by a ramping-up of immune system activity that ultimately damages insulin receptor signalling and leads to insulin resistance.
+"Researchers have long tied type 2 diabetes to chronic inflammation, caused by a ramping-up of immune system activity that ultimately damages insulin receptor signaling and leads to insulin resistance.